eddyerburgh/notes/docs/operating-systems/linux/filesystem.md

 ## The dentry object

 A dentry is a specific component in a path.
-In the path /bin/vi, bin and vi are both , where bin is a directory file and vi is a regular file.
+In the path /bin/vi, bin and vi are both files, where bin is a directory file and vi is a regular file.
 Both these components are represented with inodes. bin, and vi are also both dentry objects.

 The dentry object makes it easier to traverse file paths.
 Dentries can also include mount points.